 8:00 am–4:30 pm

-Closed on State holidays.
+Closed on Fridays and State holidays.

 The Washington Geology Library is the largest collection of material on Washington Geology in the world.
 Our collection includes: